 Payment Entry:

-This clears the accrued income and recognizes the cash received.
+This clears the accrued income and recognises the cash received.

 Accrued Income FAQs

-Accrued income is recorded by debiting the accrued income (or accounts receivable) account and crediting the relevant revenue account.
+Accrued income is recorded by debiting accrued income (asset) and crediting revenue, ensuring it appears in the correct accounting period.